 When changing a will after death, the deed of variation that is used must be signed by all beneficiaries that are affected by the change, in order for it to be valid.

-There are many articles on the Internet that state that all beneficiaries who have been left something under the terms of the will must agree and must sign the deed of variation, and/or that the executors must also sign the deed of variation.
-These are not correct, as the legal position is that only the beneficiaries that are affected by the change need to sign.
+There are many articles on the Internet that state that all beneficiaries receiving something under the terms of the will must agree and must sign the deed of variation, and/or that the executors must also sign the deed of variation.
+These are not correct, as the legal position is that only the beneficiaries that the change affects need to sign.

 One complication that can arise is that if any of the beneficiaries that are affected by the intended change (i.e. who are giving up an inheritance or part of it) are under 18 years of age, then you will need to apply to the court for permission, in order to make it binding on them.
 In practice this is usually rare.